jsade/atlas-markdown/.github/CONTRIBUTING.md

 ## I Just Have a Question

+> [!IMPORTANT]
-> **Note:** Please don't file an issue to ask a question.
+> Please don't file an issue to ask a question.
 You'll get faster results by using the resources below.

 - Read the [README.md](README.md) thoroughly - it contains detailed usage instructions and troubleshooting tips
 - Check existing [Issues](https://github.com/jsade/atlassian-docs-to-markdown/issues) - someone might have already asked your question